collective-soundworks/soundworks/README.md

 ###### Methods

 - `constructor(audioFiles:Array)`
   The constructor method instantiates the `ClientLoader` module on the client side.
 It takes the `audiofiles` array as an argument.
-The `audiofiles` array contains the links (`String`) to the audio files you want to load.
+The `audiofiles` array contains the links (`String`) to the audio files to be loaded.

 #### ClientOrientation